 When a label buffer is specified, the Maplex Label Engine uses this buffer as a guide for the trial positions and places the labels with their buffer if there is space available.
-If creating a buffer for a label would result in unplaced labels, the label engine will not create the buffer, resulting in closely placed labels.
-In this situation, no labels will be dropped from placement.
+The placement of the label may not be in the first trial positions in order to accommodate the buffer.
+If creating a buffer for a label would result in unplaced labels, the label engine does not create the buffer, resulting in closely placed labels.
+In this situation, no labels are dropped from placement.

 If the Hard constraint option is used, the buffer is respected regardless of available space.
 This results in well-spaced labels but also in the possibility of many unplaced labels.